 Everyone needs a home.
-At Eden Farmed Animal Sanctuary in Co Meath, Ireland, is a place where rescued farmed animals are given a home for life where they are treated with compassion, dignity, and respect.
+Eden Farmed Animal Sanctuary in Co Meath, Ireland, is a place where rescued farmed animals are given a home for life and where they are treated with compassion, dignity, and respect.
 We may be different species but we have equal rights to be here.

 We also have equal rights to freedom from exploitation, and from the deliberate infliction of suffering and unnecessary death at the hands of others, regardless of how normalised that suffering is in the socio-cultural context in which it is embedded.
 Many people are unaware of the extent of the suffering that other animals endure when used by us for food.
-It is impossible for them to give us their bodies in death, or their eggs or milk or feathers, or any other part of themselves in life, without costing them the highest possible price – horrendous pain, loss of liberty, loss of their children and their families, and finally loss of their lives.
+It is impossible for us to take their bodies in death, or their eggs or milk or feathers, or any other part of themselves in life, without costing them the highest possible price – horrendous pain, loss of liberty, loss of their children and their families, and finally loss of their lives.
 At Eden we honour the rights of a group of living beings whose rights violations in this respect constitute the most serious social justice issue faced today.
 We begin to honour them living vegan and working towards the abolition of breeding animals for human use.
 Our lifestyle is predicated on the philosophy of Ahimsa and the view that no one’s life is worth more than another, regardless of species.

 A sanctuary can be defined as a safe place, or refuge.
 The word also has religious connotations pertaining to sacredness.
 Indeed, although its founder is a person of no religious beliefs, the name Eden was chosen because of its Biblical reference to a garden or paradise characterised by non-violence, equality, harmony and wellbeing.
 The ethos of Eden is to simply be a sanctuary for its residents.
 Many of those residents are ill, in pain, or deeply traumatised.
-Therefore, Eden is not open to the public.
+Therefore, Eden is not usually open to the public.
 It is a private home to its residents, with the same standards of safety, peace, respect for boundaries, and freedom from unwanted intrusion that humans expect in their homes.
 From time to time, when the residents are well enough, Eden accepts up to two visitors at a time by prior arrangement.